 We are under a professional and legal obligation to keep your affairs confidential.
-However solicitors may be required by statute to make a disclosure to the Serious Organised Crime Agency in certain situations where they know or suspect that a transaction may involve money laundering or terrorist financing.
+However solicitors may be required by statute to make a disclosure to the National Crime Agency in certain situations where they know or suspect that a transaction may involve money laundering or terrorist financing.
 If we make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made.

 If you try to circumvent this policy by depositing cash direct with our bank, we may charge you for any additional checks we decide are necessary to prove the source of the funds.

 Where we have to pay money to you, it will be paid by cheque or bank transfer.
 It will not be paid in cash or to a third party.

 Electronic and On-line Data